August 26, 2024

 “What’s great about this job now is that there’s a tremendous amount of prep.
 We look at this scene more like it’s a stunt, and you would never do a stunt without rehearsing it, blocking it, talking about it, and prepping it.”

-For filmmakers who have yet to work with Intimacy Coordinators or want a deeper dive into what is an Intimacy Coordinator we highly recommend reading through SAG-AFTRA’s Standards and Protocols for the Use of Intimacy Coordinators.
+For filmmakers who have yet to work with Intimacy Coordinators or want a deeper understanding of them, we highly recommend reading “SAG-AFTRA’s Standards and Protocols for the Use of Intimacy Coordinators.”

-Where can you find qualified Intimacy Coordinators?
+Where can you find qualified Intimacy coordinators?

-As of this writing, there is no standard training program for Intimacy Coordinators.
+As of this writing, there is no standard training program for intimacy coordinators.

 However, SAG-AFTRA has put together a registry of recommended intimacy coordinators, which it determined based on the number of days those individuals worked and the type of projects for which they were hired.